beidemichael/alx-system_engineering-devops/0x01-shell_permissions/README.md

 103-Star_Wars - script that will play the StarWars IV episode in the terminal.
 103-Star_Wars - script that will play the StarWars IV episode in the terminal.
-101-symbolic_link_permissions - script that changes the group owner to school for the file hello
+101-symbolic_link_permissions - script that changes the group owner to school for the file hello 100-change_owner_and_group - script that changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.